-As small as it is, it would still take two or three days to see most of the sights in Gibraltar.
+Gibraltar as small as it is, it would still take two or three days to see most of the sights on the island.
 One must go to the top of the rock of course and walking, driving, and cable-car are all good options to reach the summit.

 The roads will take you past beautiful St Michael’s Cave, the 8th Century Moorish Castle, and also provide you an encounter with the famous Barbary Apes that inhabit the cliffs.
 From The Top you can look over to the Rif Mountains and down to the town and nearby beaches.
 Sightseeing is not the only option for visitors to Gibraltar, there is plenty more to see and do, from beaches and museums to pubs and casinos.

-Gibraltar with its combination of geographical location, climate and a unique history, together with the preservation of areas of habitat that has made Gibraltar a tiny paradise for wildlife.
+With its combination of geographical location, climate and unique history, together with the preservation of areas of a habitat that has made Gibraltar a tiny paradise for wildlife.
 The town and rock have a simple layout.
 Main Street (La Calle Real) runs for most of the town’s length.

 Weather in Gibraltar

 The climate is Mediterranean with mild winters and warm summers.
 Temperatures can rise well above 30°C in summer.
 With an average of 300 days sunshine a year.
 In January, daytime temperatures are usually around 16ºC to 18ºC and it is possible to top up your tan.
 Rainfall is mostly restricted to early or late in the year.